elastic/kibana/legacy_rfcs/text/0018_buildkite.md

 #### Configuration

-Here's an example configuration, which would likely reside in the `master` branch of the kibana repository.
+Here's an example configuration, which would likely reside in the `main` branch of the kibana repository.

 ```js
 {